German Listening Practice: 15 Essential Audio and Video Resources

 How to Practice German Listening

 The most important thing is simply to expose yourself to the language.
 Listen to whatever you can, even if you don’t understand every word, so that you can get used to hearing the language and its rhythms.

 Once you decide to really get engaged in German listening practice, you’ll quickly find that you have a variety of options.
 The right strategy for you will depend on your current level, overall goals, learning pace and preferred resources.

-Many of the resources in this list provide you with transcripts and translations from the start.
+Many of the resources in the above list provide you with transcripts and translations from the start.
 If they’re there, use ’em!
 This will help you connect the things you hear to the things you see, allowing you to train reading and listening at the same time.
 While this method requires your full attention, it’s okay to take breaks and to study a little bit at a time, as long as you are consistent.

 Some of these recordings are as authentic as it gets because they’re made by native speakers, for native speakers.
 These don’t always come with translations and exercises to help you, but you can help yourself.
 You might be able to find song lyrics, for example, by Googling a song title plus the word “Songtext” (lyrics).
 You may even be able to find English translations of the Songtext in the same way—LyricsTranslate is a good resource for this.

 Overall, just keep your ears open.
 Don’t waste time jotting down and looking up every word you don’t know, as long as you understand the general idea of what’s happening.
 Writing down just a few key words or phrases is a good strategy if you’re determined to review them again at a later time.